mia-care/connectcare/README.md

 # Integration Connector Agent - Rust

-A high-performance webhook receiver service for Jira integrations, written in Rust.
+A high-performance webhook receiver service for Jira integrations with configurable event processing pipelines and MongoDB sink support, written in Rust.

 ## Features